- Home

 Intro

-Pam is a 35-year veteran and expert in the fields of senior care and housing and tax-exempt organizations.
+Pam is a 35-year veteran and is very experienced in the fields of senior care and housing and tax-exempt organizations.
 She advises life plan communities, assisted living facilities, skilled nursing facilities, hospices, home care agencies, PACE providers, affordable housing operators, and other providers at all phases: development (corporate structuring, financing, licensing, and tax exemption), operations (contracting, regulatory compliance, risk management, and nonprofit compliance), and delicensing or down-licensing.

 As economics dictate or opportunities arise, Pam guides clients through mergers, affiliations, sales, joint ventures, expansions, repositionings, and dissolutions, including all attendant filings.
 She has intimate knowledge of the Attorney General approval process and interacts with the AG's office routinely.
 Pam also has a keen eye for corporate governance issues and routinely advises clients' boards of directors as they navigate these changes.

-Pam's deep insight into clients’ operations and her extensive tax-exempt expertise make her a natural choice for borrower’s counsel when clients incur tax-exempt debt.
+Pam's deep insight into clients’ operations and her extensive tax-exempt knowledge makes her a natural choice for borrower’s counsel when clients incur tax-exempt debt.
 She routinely works with the Cal-Mortgage program at the Department of Health Care Access and Information.

 Pam has also collaborated with our bankruptcy team to guide a senior care client through a Chapter 11 bankruptcy.